opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ## Add or remove columns in the work package table

-To configure the view of the work package table and have different attributes displayed in the list you can add or remove columns in the work package list.
+To configure the view of the work package table and have different attributes displayed in the table you can add or remove columns in the work package table.

 First, [open the work package table configuration](#work-package-table-configuration).